-There are opportunities for enhanced connectivity/walkability from existing and future residential and commercial developments to the town's center.
-There are also opportunities for the community's open space network to be a part of its expanded pedestrian and bicycle infrastructure, and to provide more accessible alternatives to parks and green spaces for a larger percentage of the population.
+There are opportunities for enhanced connectivity/walkability from existing and future residential and commercial developments to the Town Center.
+There are also opportunities for the community's open space network to be a part of this expanded pedestrian and bicycle infrastructure, and to provide more accessible alternatives to parks and green spaces for a larger percentage of the population.
 Pelham's largest areas of commercial development are located along NH 38 and NH 128.
-Over time, these areas of the community have the potential to accommodate additional commercial development/ redevelopment and a mixture of housing development types, including multi-family units that will
+Over time, these areas of the community have the potential to accommodate additional commercial development/redevelopment and a mixture of housing development types, including multi-family units that will house new and existing residents.